Dynamical ideals and the axiom of choice: Stratifying well-ordered choice

+Thus, in the popular permutation models obtained from automorphisms of countable structures and the ideal of finite sets (Example~\ref{automorphismexample}), countable choice is in fact equivalent to well-ordered choice.

 \begin{example} Let $X$ be the closed unit interval $[0, 1]$, let $\Gamma$ be the group of orientation preserving self-homeomorphisms of $X$ acting by application, and let $I$ be the ideal of closed countable subsets of $X$.
-Then the dynamical ideal $\Gamma\acts X, I$ is $\gs$-complete. \end{example}
+Then the ideal $\Gamma\acts X, I$ is dynamically $\aleph_0$-complete, but not dynamically $\aleph_1$-complete. \end{example}

 Compare this with Example~\ref{countablenoncofinalexample} and~\ref{dcclosedexample}: the associated permutation model satisfies the axiom of countable choice, but not the axiom of well-ordered choice or dependent choice.
 This example was improved by Justin Young \cite{young:personal} who showed that its conclusion holds for $X$ an arbitrary Euclidean space.